-At the English Channel, plans and prayers before perilous final leg in long migrants’ journeys
+At the English Channel, plans and prayers before perilous final leg in migrants’ long journeys

 But looks are deceiving.
 Currents are always there, and wind and waves can kick up in minutes, in one of the busiest shipping lanes in the world.

-Kim Bryan, a member of the activist group Channel Rescue, said the threat by the British home secretary to deploy U.K. Border Force patrol boats to “push back” migrant rafts would be challenged in the courts, as a violation of maritime law and human rights protections.
+Kim Bryan, a member of the activist group Channel Rescue, said the threat by the British home secretary to deploy U.K. Border Force patrol boats to “push back” migrant rafts would be challenged in the courts as a violation of maritime law and human rights protections.

-Bryan’s group and news organizations have posted video of Border Force in the Channel practicing to deploy jet skies to encircle a raft and stop its voyage.
+Bryan’s group and news organizations have posted video of the Border Force in the Channel practicing to deploy jet skies to encircle a raft and stop its voyage.

 Activists point out that the number of asylum applications are down in Britain — even as the number of people detained in the Channel crossing has tripled.

-They say that fewer migrants try to illegally board trucks that arrive via ferry or tunnel — the traditional route for illegal crossings — but now take to the sea.
+They say fewer migrants try to illegally board trucks that arrive via ferry or tunnel — the traditional route for illegal crossings — but now take to the sea.

 Maddie Harris, a member of the group Humans for Rights Network, said the migrants have often described “an absolutely terrifying journey” across the Channel.